cattleguard/localowasp-serialization-talk-materials/README.md

 # localowasp-serialization-talk-materials
-Accompanying materials for an OWASP OKC chapter meeting on serialization vulns
+Accompanying materials for a local appsec talk on serialization vulns